darrenldl/blockyarchive/RSBX_SPECS.md

 ## Error handling behaviour in general
 - rsbx does **not** remove the generated file(s) even in case of failure
-  - This applies to encoding, decoding, rescuing (showing does not generate any files)
+  - This applies to encoding, decoding, repairing, rescuing, and sorting
+    - calculating, checking, showing do not generate any files
   - This is mainly for in case the partial data is useful to the user

 ## Block handling in general
-#### Block validity
+#### Basic block validity
 Block is valid if
 - Header can be parsed
 - CRC-CCITT is correct

+#### Metadata block validity
+Metadata block is valid if
+- Basic block validity criteria are satisfied
+- Several aspects are relaxed and allowed to not conform to `SBX_FORMAT`
+  - Metadata fields are optional
+    - They can be missing or unparsable
+  - Padding using 0x1A is not mandatory

 #### Handling of duplicate metadata in metadata block given the block is valid
 - For a given ID, only the first occurance of the metadata will be used